Ruen ThaiFAQs

 Massage FAQs

-Because massage is a form of exercise, you should build in adequate recovery time.
-To reap the full benefit, allow several days between sessions.
+Because massage is a form of exercise, do build in adequate recovery time between sessions.
+To avoid over-loading, and obtain best value, allow several days between treatments.

 Time of day is a matter of individual preference.
-As with exercise, a late afternoon or evening massage will help you to sleep well.
+Early doors will set you up nicely for the day.
+By contrast, a late afternoon or evening session will help you to sleep well.

 Avoid eating a large meal or drinking alcohol.

-Sixty minutes is the most popular length, enabling the therapist to work the whole body.
-But 30 minutes can suffice for a head, foot or back massage.
-If you’re comfortable on the table, longer treatments of 90 and 120 minute allow more personalised treatment and deeper relaxation.
-Our 2-in-1 and 3-in-1 massages are well-suited to these extended sessions.
+Sixty minutes is the most popular length, allowing the therapist to identify problem areas and work the whole body.
+However, 30 minutes can suffice for a focused head, foot or back massage.
+Longer massages of 90 and 120 minutes permit deeper relaxation, both mental and physical.
+Our combination 2-in-1 and 3-in-1 massages are well-suited to longer sessions.

-If circumstances allow, take a few hours to relax, avoiding exercise and stimulants.
-We advise against strenuous exercise for at least 24/48 hours.
+If circumstances permit, take a few hours to relax, avoiding exercise and stimulants.
+Avoid strenuous exercise for 24/48 hours.

-Massage should leave you relaxed and a little tired, but not sore.
-However, as with other exercise, soreness, inflammation or bruising can occasionally emerge, especially to a body unaccustomed to massage and other physical activity.
-This risk increases slightly If the therapist has focused on a specific area (e.g. the lower back), Any type of massage can induce these effects, including sports, traditional Thai and hot stones.
+Massage should leave you relaxed and a little tired but not sore.
+However, soreness, inflammation and bruising can occasionally emerge, especially if you are not used to massage and other physical activity.
+Any type of massage may induce these effects, particularly sports, traditional Thai and hot stones.
+If the massage has focused on a specific area (e.g. the back), the risk increases slightly.

 To prevent post-massage soreness, inform your therapist as soon as her pressure or moves feel excessive.
-‘No pain, no gain’ is a myth.
-In addition, be in good shape before your treatment; choose short, light sessions for your initial massages; and allow the therapist to treat the whole body.
+In addition, be in good shape before your treatment; choose short, light sessions for your initial sessions; and allow the therapist to treat the whole body.

 Expect the soreness to resolve within a few days; medical attention is rarely required.
-The best treatment is rest, supplemented by warm baths (preferably with Epsom salts); by applying hot and cold compresses to the affected areas; and by drinking water.
-Avoid vigorous exercise during your recovery.
+The best treatment is rest, supplemented by warm baths with Epsom salts; by applying hot and cold compresses; and by drinking water.
+Avoid vigorous exercise in the recovery phase.
 The NHS offers further advice on pain after exercise.

 Massage is non-invasive, generally safe and helpful in managing pain.
 However, it is contraindicated when it risks your own or your therapist’s health.